sambuccid/hulipaa/users_and_roadmap.md

 ### fix packages vulnerabilities
 Check vulnerabilities from packages and use version of the packages that are not affected

-### update demo website
+### Update demo website
 Update demo website to use new verison of library
+- Increase number of pages generated, try around 30000
+  - And update all READMEs that mention it
-And add screenshot to readme and "Open website" section of tutorial
+- And add screenshot to readme and "Open website" section of tutorial
+- Also create video/gif where we
+  - add a page to demo website
+  - run the generation of search results
+  - start webserver (with generation of pages)
+  - search for the word, or even multiple words
+- Add the video/gif to the readme, right at the end of the Demo section

 # Other versions
 Other stories that still need to be prioritised and assigned to a version.